Regulation 19 Rutland Local Plan

 Duty to co-operate?
 Not specified

-The engagement with the community has been inadequate, failing to reflect responses in accordance with the Council's Statement of Community Consultation and the National Planning Policy Framework (NPPF).
 The absence of a clear vision statement undermines the coherence of key policies, with potential development scales conflicting with existing objectives.
 There are discrepancies between strategic objectives and related policies, which must be addressed to achieve intended outcomes.
 Many environmental policies lack specificity, increasing the risk of challenges and complicating application determinations.